cryotato/cryotato.github.io/index.md

 layout: single
 author_profile: true
 ---
-hi im ryan. everything i do is to declare my identity but i dont really have one. i aspire to be a Concept. i'm a schizoromantic in that way
+hi ( •ω•ฅ）.｡.:*♡ ïm Ryan. everyϑiŋ ï do iꝬ to declare my identity ⅋ut ï døn't really have on̅e. ï aspire to be a Concept. ïm a schizor𖹭mantic iṋ ϑat way